BC46/kattis-solutions/README.md

 # KattisProblems
-My personal solutions to the problems from https://open.kattis.com/
+My personal solutions to the problems from https://open.kattis.com/ in C++